-Alternatively for a desktop computer, they need to click the the computer.
+Alternatively for a desktop computer, they need to click the computer.

-ACTIVITY 2.4: CHECKING INTERNET CONNECTIVITY (DISCUSSION AND DEMONSTRATION) - TIME: 05 MINUTES of the taskbar and look for icon for LAN connection.
+ACTIVITY 2.4: CHECKING INTERNET CONNECTIVITY (DISCUSSION AND DEMONSTRATION) -TIME: 05 MINUTES of the taskbar and look for icon for Wi-Fi connectivity or

 Explain the process checking internet connectivity.
 Tell participants them to look at the right side